-Vision Zero is the city's road safety policy that seeks to protect the one million people who move about the city every day.
-Each year, about 30 people lose their lives and over 500 more people are severely injured while traveling on city streets.
-Only by advancing equity and focusing on communities and road users disproportionately impacted by traffic deaths will we be able to reach our Vision Zero goal.
-Based on our current data we know vulnerable road users include people walking, biking, riding motorcycles as well as seniors and people with disabilities.
-Traffic fatalities and severe injuries are both unacceptable and preventable, and the city is committed to stopping further loss of life.
+Vision Zero is the City's road safety policy that seeks to protect the one million people who move about the city every day.
+Each year, about 30 people lose their lives, and over 500 more people are severely injured while traveling on city streets.
+Only by advancing equity, focusing on communities, and road users disproportionately impacted by traffic deaths will we be able to reach our Vision Zero goal.
+Based on our current data, we know vulnerable road users include people walking, biking, riding motorcycles as well as seniors and people with disabilities.
+In 2019, over two-thirds of fatalities occurred in a Community of Concern, and of those, about half were also on the High Injury Network.
+Traffic fatalities and severe injuries are both unacceptable and preventable, and the City is committed to stopping further loss of life.

-The City and County of San Francisco adopted Vision Zero in 2014, a policy that commits us to ending traffic fatalities, .
-By doing so, Vision Zero commits city agencies to build better and safer streets, educate the public on traffic safety, enforce traffic laws, and adopt policy changes that saves lives.
+The City and County of San Francisco adopted Vision Zero in 2014, a policy that commits us to ending traffic fatalities.
+By doing so, Vision Zero commits City agencies to build better and safer streets, educate the public on traffic safety, enforce traffic laws, and adopt policy changes that saves lives.

-Achieving zero fatalities requires leadership and commitment from city agencies, elected officials, community stakeholders, the public, and the private sector to find the right solutions for San Francisco.
-The Vision Zero SF initiative is spearheaded by a city Vision Zero task force which is chaired by the SFMTA and SF Department of Public Health with support from important partner agencies such as the SF Police Department and SF Public Works.
-The outcome of this collaborative effort among city departments and community advocates will be safer, more livable streets as we work to eliminate traffic fatalities and severe injury.
-To support this citywide effort, data is being used to inform a broad range of solutions to comprehensively address citywide street safety.
-Solutions fall within five categories; engineering, education, enforcement, evaluation, and policy.
+Achieving zero fatalities requires leadership and commitment from City agencies, elected officials, community stakeholders, the public, and the private sector to find the right solutions for San Francisco.
+The Vision Zero SF initiative is spearheaded by a City Vision Zero task force, which is chaired by the SFMTA, and the SF Department of Public Health with support from important partner agencies such as the SF Police Department and SF Public Works.
+The outcome of this collaborative effort among City departments and community advocates will be safer, more livable streets as we work to eliminate traffic fatalities and severe injury.
+To support this effort, data is being used to inform a broad range of solutions to comprehensively address citywide street safety.
+Solutions fall within the following five categories: engineering, education, enforcement, evaluation, and policy.

 The Vision Zero High Injury Network (HIN) is the 13% of San Francisco streets responsible for more than 75% of fatal and severe traffic injuries.
-The HIN guides the city's investments in infrastructure and programs and ensures that Vision Zero projects support those most in need.
-To invest in the High Injury Network, the SFMTA employs a two-tiered approach, acting quickly on impactful, cost-effective improvements and simultaneously advancing and implementing major, longer-term capital projects.
+The majority (52% or 66 of 128 miles) of the HIN is in Communities of Concern, which contain 31% of the City's surface streets.
+The HIN guides the City's investments in infrastructure and programs and ensures that Vision Zero projects support those most in need.
+To invest in the High Injury Network, the SFMTA employs a two-tiered approach, acting quickly on impactful, cost-effective improvements and simultaneously advancing, and implementing major, longer-term capital projects.
 On June 4th, 2019, the SFMTA Board of Directors passed a resolution that enables the Agency to deliver quick-build projects, an SFMTA initiative to quickly implement pedestrian and bicycle safety improvements on the HIN.
 The policy change was in response to Mayor Breed's and the SFMTA Board of Directors' requests for faster safety improvements on San Francisco streets.
-The SFMTA Board resolution modified the Transportation Code and thus far, has identified 15 street projects for delivering quick-build projects over the next 24-month period.
+The SFMTA Board resolution modified the Transportation Code, and thus far, has identified 15 street projects for delivering quick-build projects over the next 24-month period.